The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Materials and Method

 \subsection{Evaluation Protocol}

 Experiments fall into two categories: (1) we validate our diffusion prior and (2) we analyze posterior samples.
 For (1), we draw samples $x \sim p_\theta(x \mid d)$ and assess how well they reproduce the state dynamics of the training dataset.
 For (2), we first generate idealized observations $y$ from each state $x$ in the test dataset using our idealized observation model (Eq.~\ref{eq-main-observation-process-approximation}).
 Afterwards, we use these observations to draw samples $x \sim p_\theta(x \mid y, d)$ and create an ensemble of $128$ state estimates $x$.
 Each member is generated independently by solving Eq.~\ref{eq-main-sde-backward} discretized in $256$ timesteps, taking $1.25$ [min] on a single A100 ($40$[GB]) GPU.
 Since all $128$ members are independent, they can be generated simultaneously, one per GPU, so the full ensemble is produced in $1.25$ [min] total.
-Important metrics used in the experiments are defined below.